Brendan Shea

 About Me

 I am a marine biologist and conservationist working to inform the conservation of large marine predators, in particular sharks.
-My research interests generally center around the ecological role of sharks (particularly predator-prey dynamics and risk effects) and the ecosystem consequences resulting from a loss of large sharks, with a focus on how marine protected areas may benefit shark populations.
+My research interests generally center around the movement ecology and ecological role of sharks (particularly predator-prey dynamics and risk effects), with a focus on how marine protected areas may benefit shark populations.
 I use a variety of technologies and methods, including acoustic and satellite telemetry, biologging, baited remote underwater videos (BRUVs), environmental synthesis/big data approaches and more to address these questions.
-I'm a PhD student working with Dr. Francesco Ferretti in the SeaQL Lab at Virginia Tech, and a Research Associate with the conservation NGO Beneath the Waves.
+I'm a PhD candidate working with Dr. Francesco Ferretti in the SeaQL Lab at Virginia Tech, and a Research Associate with the conservation NGO Beneath the Waves.

 Other parts of life